Bandie/CircleArt/README.md

 ## Troubleshooting

 - Q: Error: Could not find or load main class org.bandie.circleart.CircleArt
   - A: You need JavaFX.
 (Yes, [Oracle stuff](https://www.java.com/inc/BrowserRedirect1.jsp) atm.
 Sadly.)

+- Q: Why?
+  - A: I had to learn JavaFX because the university made me to.
+So this is a byproduct which makes fun.